Filly Funtasia

-Filly Funtasia is a computer-animated fantasy television series created by Jacob and Henrik Andersen for Dracco.
+Filly Funtasia is an animated fantasy television series created by Jacob and Henrik Andersen for Dracco.
 The series follows filly Rose and her friends as they attend a magical academy in the royal kingdom of Funtasia.
 It is based on the Filly toy franchise.
 The series was originally produced by Dracco Brands, BRB Internacional, Screen 21, and Black Dragon Entertainment, but the latter three companies dropped out of producing the series around 2016, and the former dropped out in 2019.
 Guangzhou Huamai Animation Studios, B-Water Animation Studios, and Zhaolong Culture joined production much later and managed to complete what the other studios left behind.

 After five years of development hell starting from 2014 when Filly Funtasia was originally supposed to premiere, the series finally premiered on March 11, 2019, on Frisbee in Italy.
 The series also premiered on November 28, 2019, on iQiyi in China.

 The show was renewed for a second season that was released on iQiyi on December 25, 2020.

 In early 2021, an earlier produced English version of the series started streaming on the KidsFlix and MyToonz apps in the United States for three episodes.
 On March 3, 2022, the series officially premiered with a finalized English version on Channel 5 in Singapore, with episodes being made available on their meWATCH VOD.

+On September 15, 2022, Michelle Yu Du created final revisions for designs of new characters for upcoming new season of the show.

+In late 2023, storyboards and animatic for upcoming season were made by Mochammad Syahrizal.

+In January 2025, official Chinese website of the series promised new season will be released in 2025.